QBI-Software/NEURON-tutorial/lessons/complex.md

 <li>All dendrites and axons from a particular neuron must start from within the soma</li>
 <li>All branches must be connected to their parent branch</li>
 <li>Delete any additional content, such as contours demarking layers, etc.</li>
-<li>NEURON will import all 3-dimensional data and the diameter of the processes.
-Therefore it is important to reconstruct these as accurately as possible.</li>
+<li>NEURON will import all 3-dimensional data and the diameter of the processes therefore it is important to reconstruct these as accurately as possible.</li>
-<li>To create a 3D soma that NEURON will detect the volume of correctly you must reconstruct it in the following way:
+<li>To ensure that NEURON will detect the volume of the soma correctly in 3D:
 <ol>
 <li>Reconstruct the soma via a series of concentric contours demarking the boundary of the cell body</li>
 <li>Start at either the top or bottom (in the z-axis) of the soma</li>